the-laughing-monkey/pachyderm/README.md

 d89758a7496a4c56920b0eaa7d7d3255 /small.mp4 file About a minute ago 57.27KiB
 ```

 Finally, we can also view the file we just added.
-Since this is an video, we can’t just print it out but we can call a program on our mac to view the file easily
+Since this is a video, we can’t just print it out but we can call a program on our mac to view the file easily.

 ```
 # On macOS # If you have VLC installed: